NguyenJus/pytorch-dense-unet-3d/README.md

 Our model and methods need much more work and training to reach the results that are presented in the paper.
 We are not currently actively developing this model.

 # Acknowledgement
-This work has been done by [nguyenjus](https://github.com/NguyenJus) and Tongxi Wang.
+This work has been done by [nguyenjus](https://github.com/NguyenJus) and [wang1784](https://github.com/wang1784).
 This work was completed in part using the Discovery cluster, supported by Northeastern University’s Research Computing team.